tolauwae/phd-thesis/src/margin.typ

 #include "foundations/foundations.typ"

 // Chapter 3
-= A Remote Debugger for WebAssembly  // An embedded WebAssembly virtual machine
+= A Remote Debugger for WebAssembly<chapter:remote>  // An embedded WebAssembly virtual machine

 #quote([#text(style: "italic", [adapted from]) George Orwell], theme: theme)[Those who abjure debugging can only do so by others debugging on their behalf.]

 #include "remote/remote.typ"

 // Chapter 4
-= Stateful Out-of-place debugging // todo make title more specific?
+= Stateful Out-of-place debugging<chapter:oop> // todo make title more specific?

 #quote("Tony Hoare")[Some problems are better evaded than solved.]